Education for Young People

 Our society is increasingly built around information.
 To meet the needs of changing times, we established the Epson Information Science Vocational School in 1989.
 Its purpose is to develop technical personnel who are trusted by the community and can make wide-ranging contributions to society.
-As of March 2016, more than 2,500 persons have graduated from the college.
+The school had 2,830 graduates as of March 2021.

 Most of the instructors are engineers and developers who have corporate experience, including at Epson.
 Classes are designed to ensure that students acquire technical skills they can put to practical use on the job.
 As a result of the school's efforts, at least 95% of the students in each graduating class over the 30 years since the school first opened its doors have received informal employment offers before graduation.
 Moreover, 100% of the students in the class graduating in March 2021 had received offers.

 Students have their choice of three disciplines: Information Systems, Information and Electronic Systems, and Information Business.
 The school is accredited by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 Moreover, MEXT recognizes all three disciplines as Professional Post-Secondary Courses1.
 A special class has also been set up to enable the top students to join Epson on school recommendation after graduation.